codoworks/go-boilerplate/README.md

 }
 ```

-And here's a sample seed to give an idea of how you can utilize seeds.
+And here's a sample seed to give an idea of how you can utilise seeds.

 ```Go
 func init() {